the-new-developers/jens-cool-guy-git-workshop/README.md

 **merge** - To combine code changes from one branch into another.
 Typically you merge a branch with new features or changes back into the branch of origin.
 In our example, we merge branches created by our participants into the `main` branch of the workshop repository.

 **pull** - To bring "upstream" or "origin" changes down into your local branch.
-In this example, we pull from the GitHub workshop repository to our local machines.
+In this example, we pull from this GitHub workshop repository to our local machines.

 **push** - To send changes in your local branch "upstream" to the "origin."
-In this example, we push from our local machines to the GitHub workshop repository.
+In this example, we push from our local machines to this GitHub workshop repository.

 **repository** - You can think of this at a high-level as a whole coding project, or a collection of code.
 Often called a "repo."
 Each school assignment could be a repository.
 A huge web application could be a repository.
 A bunch of small applications that work together in one big system might each be their own repository.